Find Affordable College Courses

 $15,332 Average Tuition & Fees

-Hunter College did quite well in this year’s ranking of the best value schools for archeology students.
-It came in at #7 on the list.
+Hunter College landed the #7 spot in the 2023 rankings for the best value archeology programs.
 Hunter is a very large public school located in the large city of New York.

 Full Archeology at Hunter College Report